 - ‘Wash your hands thoroughly before eating and drinking, and after visiting the toilet.
 Alcohol-based gels aren’t nearly as effective as plenty of soap and water.
 Choose a window seat on the plane, if possible.
 A 2018 study found that these passengers typically only come into contact with 12 other people, compared with those in middle (58 people) or aisle seats (64).
-There is currently insufficient evidence around the effectiveness of paper surgical masks.
-Instead use good hygiene etiquette, and cover your nose and mouth when coughing and sneezing.’
+Use good hygiene etiquette, and cover your nose and mouth when coughing and sneezing.’

 Fit For Travel also advises travellers to consider carrying a small first aid kit, with a thermometer or strips to check body temperature.

 Avoid contact with animals and people who appear unwell, including their personal items.
 And make contactless payments where possible to avoid handling cash.